 We have established and publicly announced certain long-term growth objectives.
-These objectives were based on our evaluation of our growth prospects, which are generally driven by the volume and sales potential of many product types, some of which are more profitable than others, and on an assessment of the potential price and product mix.
-There can be no assurance that we will achieve the required volume or revenue growth or the mix of products necessary to achieve our long-term growth objectives.
+These objectives were based on, among other things, our evaluation of our growth prospects, which are generally driven by the sales potential of many product types, some of which are more profitable than others, and on an assessment of the potential price and product mix.
+There can be no assurance that we will realize the sales potential and the price and product mix necessary to achieve our long-term growth objectives.